SC5/sc5-machine-learning/glossary.md

 #### Vectorisation
 (In programming) using matrix operations instead of applying operations to individual elements in for/while loops, thereby making computation more efficient.

+#### Weak learning algorithm
+A classifier/predictor that is barely more accuracte than random choice.

 #### Word embedding
 The process in which words from a vocabulary are converted into low-dimensional (low relative to the vocabulary space) vectors of real numbers.
 Word embeddings can be learned using shallow neural networks.